Kbitt/classy-vuex/README.md

 ### `@state`

-Syntax: `state<T>(initialValue: T) foo!: T`
+Syntax: `@state foo = <expr | value>`

 All state properties must be marked with the `state` decorator.
-This is a decorator factory that must be called with the initial value of the state property.
-It may be convenient to mark state properties with the non-null assertion operator (`!`, see examples), to avoid having to add otherwise trivial initialization (since the values with be initiated by the decorators)
+Whatever the value is for the instance passed to `createStore` will be used as the initial value.

 ### `@mutation`